Today’s post is written by Alisha Miranda, Coworking Ambassador, and Community Manager at WECREATENYC, an innovation space for entrepreneurs.

-For coworking newbies, start reading about coworking at Deskmag.com and exploring workspaces (and who’s hiring!) on Loosecubes.com.
+For newbies, start reading about coworking at Deskmag.com and exploring workspaces (and who’s hiring!) on Loosecubes.com.

-- Invite your friends to start a jelly: if you’re afraid of going solo, invite a few good friends to join you in a coworking meetup
+Invite your friends!
+If you’re afraid of going solo, invite a few good friends to join you in a coworking meetup.

-- Join a coworking space that caters to your professional interests and skills: visit different spaces, ask questions about their member community, and what kind of projects/businesses they house
+Join a cowork space that caters to your professional interests and skills: visit different spaces, ask questions about their member community, and what kind of projects/businesses they house.

 Be outgoing and personable: strike up a conversation with your neighbor when you’re getting coffee or invite them to lunch.

 Ask to shadow someone working in a position that interests you: find out who’s next to you and what they’re working on; pick their brain and ask how you can help.